ahlim0m/tylernakamura.github.io/_posts/2016-06-07-the-hello-world-of-openstack.markdown

 vagrant ssh
 ```

-Congratulations, you now have a nice "clean and disposable vm" for your OpenStack!
+You now have a nice "clean and disposable vm" for your OpenStack!

 Next, we want to install OpenStack using DevStack.
 DevStack, is really just a series of scripts that assists in deploying OpenStack.
-At this point, lets clone the DevStack repository in our Ubuntu VM:
+At this point, let's clone the DevStack repository in our Ubuntu VM:

 ```bash
 git clone https://github.com/openstack-dev/devstack